Electrical and electronics installers and repairers use diagnostic equipment to troubleshoot electric motors.

-Electrical and electronics installers and repairers install, repair, or replace a variety of electrical equipment in telecommunications, transportation, utilities, and other industries.
+Electrical and electronics installers and repairers install or repair a variety of electrical equipment in telecommunications, transportation, utilities, and other industries.

 Electrical and electronics installers and repairers typically do the following: